bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

 Handler [User] :<|> (String -> Handler User)
 ```

-So this is how Servant goes about transforming the `UsersAPI` type into the type of a server.
+So this is how Servant goes about transforming the `UsersAPI` type into the type for a server.
 We first declared a reasonable looking shape for our API as a type and now Servant is letting us know how we can implement a server for it.

 Before we do that, however, we had another type error we were going to look into.